Munich-Quantum-Software-Stack/QDMI/docs/rationale.md

 specifies the size of the memory region pointed to by `value` in bytes.
 The parameter `size_ret` is a pointer to a variable that will store the number of bytes that were actually written into the memory region pointed to by `value`.
-The function can be called with a `NULL` pointer for `value` to only retrieve the number of devices that are available which will, in this case, be returned in `size_ret`.
+The function can be called with a `NULL` pointer for `value` to only retrieve the size of the buffer that is required to retrieve all available device handles, in this case, be returned in `size_ret`.
+From that, the number of devices can be calculated as `size_ret / sizeof(QDMI_Device)`.
 Simultaneously, if `size_ret` is `NULL`, it is ignored, and the function only writes the number of devices into the memory pointed to by `value`.

 With the device handles at hand, the function \ref QDMI_device_query_device_property can be called for one device.
 The signature of the function is: